Summer-source42/secure-healthcare-network/docs/07-troubleshooting.md

 **Result:** Client received WLAN subnet address and could ping the VLAN 50 gateway.

-## Example Issue 2 - HSRP Did Not Elect Expected Active Switch
+## Issue 2 - HSRP Did Not Elect Expected Active Switch

 **Symptom:** MLS2 became active when MLS1 was expected to be active.